jonnonz1/nz-statute-book/acts/public/2011/financial-markets-supervisors-act-2011.md

   (b) specify the date on which the cancellation takes effect.

 ### 36 Removal notice: FMA may give direction to existing appointee
-(1) During the period beginning when a removal notice is given and ending when the existing appointee is removed from every appointment as trustee or statutory supervisor in respect of an affected security, or as statutory supervisor in respect of an affected retirement village, the FMA may give a written direction to the existing appointee.
+(1) During the period beginning when a removal notice is given and ending when the existing appointee is removed from every appointment as supervisor in respect of an affected debt security or scheme, or as statutory supervisor in respect of an affected retirement village, the FMA may give a written direction to the existing appointee.
 (2) The direction must specify—
   (a) the step or steps that the existing appointee must take; and (b) the date by which each step must be taken.
 (3) The existing appointee must comply with the direction.
 (4) To avoid doubt, a direction must not be inconsistent with the relevant governing document, but may require the appointee to seek specified amendments to the document.
-(5) A person who, without reasonable excuse, fails to comply with a direction under subsection (1) commits an offence and is liable on conviction to a fine not exceeding $200,000.
+(5) A person who refuses or fails, without reasonable excuse, to comply with a direction under subsection (1) commits an offence and is liable on conviction to a fine not exceeding $300,000.

 ### 37 Removal notice: FMA may replace existing appointee
-(1) If an affected person does not remove the existing appointee by written notice under section 38(1) or otherwise appoint a person as the trustee or statutory supervisor in place of the existing appointee before the final removal date, the FMA may appoint a person (the FMA appointee) to that position for a period of 6 months beginning on the final removal date.
+(1) If an affected person does not remove the existing appointee by written notice under section 38(1) or otherwise appoint a person as the supervisor in place of the existing appointee before the final removal date, the FMA may appoint a person (the FMA appointee) to that position for a period of 6 months beginning on the final removal date.
+(1A) If the FMA considers it necessary or desirable in the circumstances, the FMA may reappoint the FMA appointee (as an FMA appointee) to the position of supervisor for a further period that the FMA thinks fit (and a reappointment under this subsection may be made on 1 or more occasions).
-(2) Before making an appointment under subsection (1), the FMA must, if the FMA considers it practicable to do so, consult the relevant issuer or operator.
+(2) Before making an appointment under subsection (1) or (1A), the FMA must, if the FMA considers it practicable to do so, consult the affected person.
 (3) The FMA must, as soon as practicable after making the appointment, notify the affected person of the appointment.
+(4) The affected person must reimburse the FMA for— (a) the FMA appointee's costs and charges that are paid by the FMA; and (b) any costs of the FMA in connection with the appointment.
-(4) The affected person must reimburse the FMA for the FMA appointee's charges during the period of the FMA appointee's appointment; and the amount due is recoverable as a debt due to the FMA.
+(4A) An amount payable under subsection (4) must be paid by the date specified for payment in an invoice given to the affected person by the FMA and is recoverable as a debt due to the FMA.
-(5) Subject to subsection (6), the FMA appointee—
-  (a) is bound by the terms of the governing document under which the existing appointee was appointed; and (b) assumes the rights of the existing appointee as they were before the existing appointee was removed.
+(5) The FMA appointee is bound by the terms of the governing document under which the existing appointee was appointed (subject to subsection (6)).
 (6) The FMA may approve a change to those terms (including a change that increases the charges payable to the FMA appointee) during the period of the FMA appointee's appointment if—
-  (a) the affected person and the FMA appointee agree that the change should be made; and (b) the FMA is satisfied that the change will have no significant adverse effect on the interests of holders of the security or of residents of the retirement village.
+  (a) the affected person and the FMA appointee agree that the change should be made; and (b) the FMA is satisfied that the change will have no significant adverse effect on the interests of holders of the debt security or managed investment products or of residents of the retirement village.
 (7) The power in subsection (6) may be exercised to approve a change to the terms of the governing document despite anything to the contrary in the document.
-(8) Before the end of the 6-month appointment, the affected person must either— (a) appoint a licensee as a replacement for the FMA appointee; or (b) appoint the FMA appointee as the trustee or statutory supervisor on a continuing basis (provided that the FMA appointee holds a licence that covers the security or retirement village).
+(8) Before the appointment of the FMA appointee under this section finally comes to an end (taking into account any reappointment under subsection (1A)), the affected person must either—
+  (a) appoint a licensee as a replacement for the FMA appointee; or (b) appoint the FMA appointee as the supervisor on a continuing basis (provided that the FMA appointee holds a licence that covers supervision of the debt security, registered scheme, or retirement village).
 (9) Despite sections 6 and 16(2), the FMA may appoint, as an FMA appointee, any person (including any natural person) that the FMA considers appropriate in the circumstances, whether or not that person holds a licence.
+(10) If the FMA appointee does not hold a licence, the FMA appointee must, for the purposes of the Financial Markets Conduct Act 2013 and the Retirement Villages Act 2003, be treated as holding a licence that covers supervision of the debt security, registered scheme, or retirement village (as the case may be).

 ### 38 Replacement notice: affected person may replace existing appointee or FMA appointee
-(1) If an affected person appoints a person (the new appointee) as the trustee or statutory supervisor in place of the existing appointee or FMA appointee and the new appointee accepts the appointment, the affected person may remove the existing appointee or FMA appointee by written notice (the replacement notice) to the existing appointee or FMA appointee.
+(1) If an affected person appoints a person (the new appointee) as the supervisor in place of the existing appointee or FMA appointee and the new appointee accepts the appointment, the affected person may remove the existing appointee or FMA appointee by written notice (the replacement notice) to the existing appointee or FMA appointee.
 (2) An appointment under subsection (1) must be made in accordance with the relevant governing document.
-(3) Despite subsections (1) and (2), if the affected person proposes to reappoint the existing appointee in place of the FMA appointee before the end of the 6-month period of the FMA appointee's appointment, the removal of the FMA appointee takes effect only if the FMA consents in writing.
+(3) Despite subsections (1) and (2), if the affected person proposes to reappoint the existing appointee in place of the FMA appointee before the end of the period of the FMA appointee's appointment, the removal of the FMA appointee takes effect only if the FMA consents in writing.
 (4) The affected person must, as soon as practicable after giving the replacement notice, give a copy of the notice to the FMA.
 (5) The removal of the existing appointee or FMA appointee takes effect on the date stated in, or calculated in accordance with, the replacement notice.
 (6) But if the replacement notice is given to the FMA appointee, the removal of the FMA appointee cannot take effect until at least 15 working days have passed since the date on which the notice was given to the FMA appointee.